Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Preliminary material

 \subsection{Invariants of closed $3$-manifolds}

 Let $\cat$ be a non-degenerate pre-modular $\Gr$-category relative to $(\Zt,\XX)$.
 The data $\cat$ was used in \cite{CGP14} to define invariants of decorated $3$-manifolds.
 We briefly recall this construction.
-Note that the definition of relative modularity in \cite[Definition 4.2]{CGP14} is what is called relative pre-modularity in Definition \ref{def:preMod}.
+Note that relative modularity in \cite[Definition 4.2]{CGP14} is what is called here relative pre-modularity in Definition \ref{def:preMod}.
 All manifolds in this paper are assumed oriented and compact.